 How is the experiential phase of the curriculum accomplished?

-It is done in your place of employ as much as possible to prevent you from taking time from work.
-You will complete either practice or prior-life portfolios to document your achievement of the objectives for the Advanced Pharmacy Practice Experience (APPE) in Ambulatory Care, Acute Care, and Medication Information.
+Clinical experiences may be completed in your place of employ if the site is able to provide the required competencies to prevent you from taking time from work.
+You will complete either practice or prior-life portfolios or on-site experiences to document your achievement of the objectives for the Advanced Pharmacy Practice Experience (APPE) in Ambulatory Care, Acute Care, and Medication Information.

-Clinical Experiences that cannot be accomplished within your place of employ should be done on a part-time basis proximal to your location that will allow you to work full-time and fulfill the experiential requirements at the same time.
+APPEs that cannot be accomplished within your place of employ may be completed on a part-time basis proximal to your location that will allow you to work full-time and fulfill the experiential requirements at the same time.
 It is your responsibility to identify potential sites and to convey this information to the School of Pharmacy at the appropriate time.

-- You will have the opportunity to “opt-out” of up to 2 of the 3 required clinical experiences by successfully completing the prior-life portfolios
+- You may have the opportunity to “opt-out” of up to 2 of the 3 required clinical experiences by successfully completing prior-life portfolios.

 How long does it take to complete the curriculum and when will I graduate?